 Bradycardia is an abnormally slow heart rate.
 In adults, it is defined as a heart rate of less than 60 beats per minute.
 Different types of bradycardia are collectively referred to as bradyarrhythmias.
 They include:

 Explore arrhythmia.
-National Heart, Lung and Blood Institute—National Institutes of Health website.
-Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/arr.
+National Heart, Lung, and Blood Institute website.
+Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/arr.
 Updated July 1, 2011.
 Accessed November 28, 2017.